 Team Performance Table 5 shows how the team gender composition affects team performance, measured by how many of the 10 problems a team solved.
 We find that all-male teams outperform both gender-mixed and all-female teams, whereas the hypothesis of no difference between mixed and all-female teams cannot be rejected.
 On average, gender-mixed teams solve 0.4 problems (8.7 percent) less relative to all-male teams.
-All-female teams solve 0.55 problems less than all-male teams on average, implying a performance gap of 11.9 percent relative to all-male teams.
+All-female teams solve 0.55 problems less than all-male teams on average, implying a performance gap of 11.9 percent relative to all-male teams.34

 While not the focus of our study, it is still of interest how teams perform relative to individuals.
 Teams can pool information and ideas, making them more productive than individuals.
-On the other hand, teams could be less productive because of free-riding and/or failure to coordinate the answers submitted by the individual team members.
-Whereas free-riding incentives are common in team contexts, the coordination requirements were specific to the experimental design (aiming at inducing
+On the other hand, teams could be less productive because of free-riding and/or failure to coordinate the answers submitted by the individual team members (Grosse et al., 2011).
+Whereas free-riding incentives are common in

-$^{32}$ As discussed in Section 2.3, there were 31 teams with a team silent member.
+$^{^{34}}$ As discussed in Section 2.3, there were 31 teams with a team silent member.
 Since we did not foresee that subjects would stay silent, we did not specify in the pre-analysis plan how to treat those.
-If we exclude all teams with a silent member, the coefficients $\beta_1$ and $\beta_2$ remain almost unchanged and significant (p-values: 0.077 and 0.030).
+If we exclude all teams with a silent member, the coefficients β_1 and β_2 remain almost unchanged and significant (p-values: 0.077 and 0.030).
 Regarding covariates, we stated in the pre-analysis plan that we would check if excluding the minimum and maximum of A-level GPA and age affects our findings.
 Doing so, we again obtain very similar coefficients (p-values: 0.078 and 0.058).